 - Strategic initiatives and talent – leveraging the expertise, skill and relationships of alumni

-- Infrastructure and sustainability – building and maintaining the Alumni Network to be a long-term asset of the foundation
+- Infrastructure and sustainability – building and maintaining the Corporate Alumni Network to be a long-term asset of the foundation

 Long term, the foundation aims to develop a cadre of highly-engaged ambassadors who can speak knowledgeably about initiatives and outcomes, serve as effective recruiters, or return themselves as boomerang employees.